Filming Protocols of the International Seabed Authority

 Use of images and footage

-• The media outlet or photographer is authorized to use film and photographs shot at the JCC in print media, on a website, or in other promotional materials with the understanding that this respects the copyright of the Authority’s logo and emblem, which requires the prior authorization of the Secretariat for any use.
+• The media outlet or photographer is authorized to use film and photographs shot at the JCC in print media, on a website, or in other promotional materials with the understanding that consent was obtained for close-up shots and individual interviews.

 Termination of the filming

-• The Authority reserves the right to terminate production in the event that the person filming or the photographer fails to abide by these protocols.
+• ISA reserves the right to terminate production in the event that the person filming or the photographer fails to abide by these protocols.

-2. Filming the annual session of the Authority, media briefings and side events
+2. Filming the annual ISA Sessions, media briefings and side events

-• film crews cannot access rooms or locations without prior agreement, cannot record conversations without prior consent and must be accompanied by a staff member of the Authority at all times
+• film crews cannot access rooms or locations without prior agreement and cannot record conversations without prior consent

-• filming within plenary rooms is done only in designated areas and upon prior approval from the Communications Unit of the Authority, noting that filming inside negotiation spaces (regional groups, delegates’ lounges and other restricted areas) is strictly prohibited
+• filming within plenary rooms is only permitted in designated areas, which will be identified by the ISA Communications Unit.
+Filming inside closed negotiation spaces (regional groups, delegates’ lounges and other restricted areas) is strictly prohibited.

-• filming exterior shots around the building of the Authority or the JCC is permitted, but without close-up shots of people in these areas
+• filming exterior shots around the ISA building or the JCC is permitted but without close-up shots of people in these areas

-• filming or photography is confined to any area of the meeting room specified by the Communications Unit of the Authority and should include only those persons actively participating in the proceedings
+• filming or photography is confined to any area of the meeting room specified by the ISA Communications Unit and should include only those persons actively participating in the proceedings

 • persons filming or taking photographs must not disrupt the meetings or interfere with the free movement of other persons present

-• boom microphones are not allowed in conference rooms even when granted approval to film
+• boom microphones are not allowed in conference rooms even when approved film

-• all media representatives may film and/or take photos at press briefing
+• all media representatives may film and/or take photos at the press briefing

 • participation in and recording of closed meetings is prohibited